 If your paper is shorter than specified, I will deduct from your paper grade unless the content is exceptional.

-If your paper is too long, I will stop reading after the specified number of pages unless the content is exceptional.
+If your paper is too long, I will stop reading after the specified number of words unless the content is exceptional.

 You may be given the chance to revise your paper, if you ask.
 Should you choose to do so, your revision will be evaluated and the final grade will be the average of the two.

 The criteria for grading presentations are as follows: